USDOT-SDC-Archive/sdc-dot-ecs-migration/README.md

 Requires:
 - aws cli version 2 or higher
-- Python version 5.3 or higher
+- Python version 3.5 or higher
 - Python boto3 library

-The preferred environment for execution is Linux - but will work in Windows as well if you have corresponding utilities installed.
+Clone this repository twice: once for the source environment work and second time for the target environment work.
+Create "input" folders under each subfolder.
+Check .gitignore - those are the ones.

 <a name="usage"/>